MachineLemonade/docs/v0.9/ee-registry-backend-gcs.md

 ---
-title: "Configure a Google Cloud Storage Registry Back End"
+title: "Configuring a Registry Back End"
-description: "Configure a Google Cloud Storage Registry Back End"
+description: "Configuring a Registry Back End"
-date: 2018-07-17T00:00:00.000Z
+date: 2019-06-26T00:00:00.000Z
-slug: "ee-registry-backend-gcs"
+slug: "ee-registry-backend"
 ---

 The Astronomer platform uses a Docker Registry to store Airflow images pushed with the Astro CLI.
 The default storage back end for this Docker Registry is a Kubernetes Persistent Volume.
 This works great for most enterprise solutions.
 For those who desire a more scalable storage back end solution, we've added the ability to back the Astronomer Registry with a Google Cloud Storage bucket.
-Other registry storage backend solutions such as Amazon's S3 will be added in future releases.
+Additional registry storage back end solutions such as Amazon's S3 will be added in future releases.

+# Google Cloud Storage

 1. Download your Google Cloud Platform service account JSON key from https://console.cloud.google.com/apis/credentials/serviceaccountkey .
 Make sure the service account you use has roles `Storage Legacy Bucket Owner` and `Storage Object Admin`.
 2. Create kubernetes secret using the downloaded key: